 These guides are there for Mechanics and they continuously ignore them.
 As well as not even letting you in on their existence.
 But the guides show the exact number of hours it should take, how much each repair should cost, the pricing for labor.
 It’s a blueprint for them.

-So, it’s clear to see why Mechanics want you to keep bringing your car in for even the smallest things.
+So, it’s clear to see why mechanics want you to keep bringing your car in for even the smallest things.
+Make sure to keep asking questions to your mechanic to gain more knowledge and insights into their intentions.
 It’s a money maker machine.
 Let’s not be fooled ever again.
 Use this hidden knowledge to have the inside edge on your Mechanic.

 Photo by RyanMcGuire, CC0 1.0